Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Numerical implementation

 Our data is formed by the concatenation of several lineages, each of them composed with a line of offsprings coming from a first single cell picked at random in a culture.
 Some of the first and last generations were not considered in order to avoid any experimental disturbance linked either to non stationary conditions or to aging of the cells.

 We proceed as in the above protocol.
-Figure~\ref{fig:exper} shows the reconstructed $B$ and $\nu_B$ for a sample of $n=2335$ cells.
+Figure~\ref{fig:exper} shows the reconstructed $B$ and $\nu_B$ for a sample of $n=2335$ cells for the sparse tree data, $n=748$ for the full tree data.
 Though much more precise and reliable, thanks both to the experimental device and the reconstruction method, our results are qualitatively in accordance with previous indirect reconstructions carried out in \cite{DMZ} on old datasets published in \cite{Kubitschek} back in 1969.

 The reconstruction of the division rate is prominent here since it appears to be the last component needed for a full calibration of the model.
-Thus, our method provides the biologists with a complete understanding of the size dependence of the biological system.
+Thus, our method provides biologists with a complete understanding of the size dependence of the biological system.
 Phenotypic variability between genetically identical cells has recently received growing attention with the recognition that it can be genetically controlled and subject to selection pressures \cite{Kaern}.
 Our mathematical framework allows the incorporation of this variability at the level of individual growth rates.
 It should allow the study of the impact of variability on the population fitness and should be of particular importance to describe the growth of populations of cells exhibiting high variability of growth rates.
 Several examples of high variability have been described, both in genetically engineered or natural bacterial populations \cite{Sturm,Tan_Marguet_You_2009}.